-The overall ICAS study methodology is broadly based on the Area Based Transport Assessment (ABTA) approach, see Figure 1-2.
+The overall ICAS methodology is broadly based on the Area Based Transport Assessment (ABTA) approach.
 The availability of guidance for non-transport related infrastructure to support the development of sustainable communities is variable, and the ICAS therefore applied specific evidence based analysis to support recommendations with respect to other infrastructure requirements.
+A graphical presentation of the ICAS and ABTA methodology followed is shown in Figure 1-3.

-Figure 1-2 ICAS Methodology
+Figure 1-3: ICAS and ABTA Methodology